A proud member of

 Curriculum Intent

-By the time the pupils leave our school, we want all of our children to be ready for the next stage of their education and their life.
+By the time the pupils leave West End Academy, we want all of our children to be ready for the next stage of their education and their life.
 In order to do this, children will need to develop crucial life-skills and positive personality traits to ensure that they make a valuable contribution to society.
-Some of the skills we want them to develop are problem-solving, resilience, independence, responsibility, teamwork, co-operation, confidence and appreciation.

-We want all of our children to understand what it means to be a British Citizen or, someone from another country who lives in Britain.
+Finally, we want all of our children to understand what it means to be a British citizen or, someone from another country who lives in Britain.
 Children should be aware of the rule of law, tolerance and being mutually respectful whilst understanding what it means to be living in a democracy and to have individual liberty.
 In addition, we also promote spiritual, moral, social and cultural development through all aspects of our work.
 We ensure children are developing skills and discussing issues relating to multi-culturalism, religion, race, gender and ethnicity.
+This is crucial for our school since the overwhelming majority of our children are white British.

 Translate »